Let’s talk about the value of SEO.

 Other marketing channels operate within turn on / turn off parameters.
 You get leads (hopefully) when you’re paying for the ads.
 You don’t get leads when you’re not paying.
 It’s an on-demand model that works alright for folks (check those conversion rates, though).

 SEO, on the other hand, takes that same investment and delivers site traffic for years.
-In 3 months running an ad, you might get 100 leads.
+In 3 months of running an ad, you might get 100 leads.

 If in those same 3 months, you are investing in SEO, you might not get all 100 leads in those 3 months.
 You are going to spend time auditing and cleaning your site, creating strong content, and building reputable links to your site.
 These may not deliver 100 leads while you are taking on the effort, but they deliver much more than 100 leads over time.